 Power supply

-Keep away from any electricity equipment that has been damaged during a bushfire and report it to SA Power Networks by phoning
+Keep away from any electricity equipment that has been damaged during a disaster and report it to SA Power Networks by phoning

 13 13 66.